You eat well, choosing healthy, organic foods, but still suffer from malnutrition. Isn’t that impossible? How could that happen?

 Oftentimes very pale skin is a sign of anemia.
-This is because large blood cells, laden with needed oxygen but starved of vitamin B12, can’t get into the small capillaries closest to the surface of the skin.
-As a result, a rosy complexion, associated with good health, is impossible.
+Blood cells, starved of B12, are too big to bring needed oxygen into tiny, surface capillaries; as a result, a rosy complexion, associated with good health, is impossible.

-While it’s relatively easy to live with pale skin, it’s not as easy to live with the numb feet and hands that come about when red blood cells can’t deliver oxygen.
+While it’s easy to live with pale skin, numbness from large red blood cells failing to deliver oxygen is different.
 Numb feet can take the pleasure out of walking and be dangerous.
-A small injury that isn’t felt can become infected or harbor bacteria that lead to serious disease, which is exactly how I got tetanus and how people with diabetes become amputees.
+A small injury that isn’t felt can become infected or harbor bacteria that lead to serious disease.
+In fact, that’s how I got tetanus and how people with diabetes become amputees.

-The microscopy image by Dennis Kunkel of a single red blood cell in a tiny capillary shows that there’s not a lot of room to spare around the blood cell.
-This image makes it easy to understand how blood cells that get large, without dividing for lack of vitamin B12, will no longer be able to travel through tiny capillaries.
+The microscopy image by Dennis Kunkel, above, of a single red blood cell in a tiny capillary shows there’s no room to spare around the blood cell.
+This image makes it easy to understand how blood cells that get large, without dividing for lack of B12, will no longer be able to travel through tiny capillaries.

-If you wonder what the large, darker blue shape above the blood cell is, it’s the nucleus of the endothelial cell that forms the interior wall of the capillary.
+The large, darker blue shape above the blood cell is the nucleus of the endothelial cell that forms the interior wall of the capillary.

 When your red blood cells are large, they show up as a high MCV (Mean Corpuscular Volume).
 That is, your blood cells have a lot of volume, and, there are fewer of them in your blood sample than there would be if your cells were smaller.
 A high MCV can indicate a B12 Malabsorption Illness.